gravitational/teleport/rfd/0173-terraform-machine-id.md

 Make Terraform able to use MachineID natively to obtain and renew certificates.
 Reduce the Terraform provider setup complexity and shorten the time-to-value for new provider users.
+Improve IaC tooling security by encouraging short-lived certificate adoption.

 ## Why

 We introduced two fundamental changes in Teleport since the birth of the TF provider:
-- added MachineID for machines to obtain credentials and interact with Teleport
+- we added MachineID for machines to obtain credentials and interact with Teleport
-- started rolling out "MFA for admin" (MFA4A in the rest of the document) in v15 which makes Teleport require MFA verification for administrative actions
+- we started rolling out "MFA for admin" (MFA4A in the rest of the document) in v15 which makes Teleport require MFA verification for administrative actions

 The previous recommendation was to create a TF user and sign a long-lived certificate with impersonation.
+Such high-privilege long-lived credentials were an easy target for attackers and newer versions of Teleport are actively discouraging users to rely on them
 When MFA4A is enabled (by default on clusters with webauthn only since v15) this certificate does not allow Terraform to perform administrative actions (i.e. creating users, roles, configuring SSO bindings).